toufik24/mvc/README.md

 This is a damn easy MVC based on @phpacadamy's [video series](https://www.youtube.com/playlist?list=PLfdtiltiRHWGXVHXX09fxXDi-DqInchFD).

 Commit numbers show the Video number **PLUS 1**, since part one of the series is just an introduction.

+You might want to run composer to get things ready.